 it up to be minimized here on the side.

-So i'm just going to click on it, and clicking
+So I'm just going to click on it, and clicking

-on my properties will reveal to me my properties.
+on my properties will reveal the properties:

-Basically, what the properties are, and
+basically, what the properties are, and

 the most

-easy way to explain it is that, the properties
+easy way to explain it is that the properties

 panel is kind of a dynamic panel and that's